 RDA Interest Groups are comprised of experts from the community that are committed to directly or indirectly enabling data sharing, exchange, or interoperability.
 These groups develop brief charters that also undergo a review process before the group is endorsed by RDA.
 RDA endorsement is dependent upon the Interest Group serving as a platform for communication and coordination among individuals, outside and within RDA, with shared interests.
-They produce important deliverables such as surveys, recommendations, reports, and Working Group case statements.
+They produce important deliverables such as surveys, reports, and Working Group Case Statements.

 These groups must have international participation and a demonstrated community and should not be for promoting specific projects or technologies.
 They are long-term initiatives within the RDA and remain in operation as long as they remain active, subject to periodic evaluation of their activity and its relevance to RDA aims.
-If an interest group has been inactive for six months, it may be disbanded by Council.
+A group may be declared inactive for a variety of reasons.
+Interest Groups that have shown no activity for 1 year will initially be contacted by a member of the RDA Secretariat or the RDA Technical Advisory Board to see if RDA can help re-invigorate the group.

 With respect to function and outcomes, Interest Groups may do one or more of the following: